 3.2 Network estimation

-The general process of estimation (from data to robustness)

 Network estimation of multivariate data follows a multistage process (Borsboom et al., 2021).
 First, variables are selected based on a literature review.
 This ensures the resulting model validly renders the construct.
 Second, network estimation techniques are fitted to survey data.
 This article applies three types of Graphical Models that isolate the joint probability distribution of the selected variables and store them in weighted adjacency matrices.
 Matrices are then visualized as networks encoding conditional dependences with the presence of network edges, and conditional independences through their absence (Lauritzen, 1996).
 With cross-sectional data, the estimation results in an undirected network, which represents the aggregate correlational structure of attitudes toward inequality in the United States.
 Third, the toolbox of network analysis is applied to the network, describing its structural or local properties.
 Finally, the stability of the model parameters is assessed with bootstrapping techniques (Efron, 1979).
 The remainder of this section details the three estimation procedures adopted in this article and details how hypotheses are tested.

-Mgm estimation (here also small-world and centrality)

 To address H1 and H2, a Mixed Graphical Model (mgm) is estimated (Haslbeck & Waldorp, 2020).
 This model accommodates variables measured at different scales and estimates parameters through a loop of node-wise regularized linear regressions.
 At the beginning of the analysis, variables are mean-centered and rescaled to have one unit of standard deviation.
-Then, each variable is iteratively regressed on every other, while controlling for the effect of the remaining nodes.
+Then, each variable is iteratively regressed on every other, while controlling for the remaining nodes.
 To avoid multicollinearity issues and to increase the specificity of the model, mgm uses l1-penalized regression (LASSO) (Tibshirani, 1996).
 These regressions do not minimize the sum of the square deviations between the predicted values and the actual values of the target variable, as LASSO adds the tuning parameter lambda (λ) to the OLS equation.
 When λ is set to zero, regularization has no effect, and the model simplifies in a linear regression.
 As λ increases, it shrinks all estimates toward zero.
 Therefore, LASSO regularization induces sparsity in the network matrix, as it forces smaller coefficients to become exactly zero, effectively performing variable selection.
 The appropriate value of the tuning parameter is searched with a model selection approach and is found by minimizing the Extended Bayesian Information Criterion, an extension of the BIC (Schwarz, 1978) that penalizes with additional intensity nonzero parameters (Chen & Chen, 2008).
 This strategy is extensively validated (Epskamp & Fried, 2018; Foygel & Drton, 2010; Haslbeck & Waldorp, 2020), and allows the quantification of node predictability.
-Since all variables are modeled as continuous, R2 values are reported, and edges are interpretable as regularized partial correlations or regression coefficients (Burger et al., 2022).
+Since all variables are modeled as quasi-continuous, R2 values are reported, and edges are interpretable as regularized partial correlations or regression coefficients (Burger et al., 2022).